wjk5117/BMM350-I3C-ESP32P4-Bringup/README.md

 <!-- add a figure here -->
 ![BMM350 I3C Setup](./hardware.png)

-Since practical BMM350-over-I3C examples are still relatively limited, this project is shared as a lightweight reference in the hope that it may be useful to others working on similar hardware bring-up and debugging tasks.
+Since BMM350-over-I3C examples are still relatively limited, this project is shared as a lightweight reference in the hope that it may be useful to others working on similar hardware bring-up and debugging tasks.

 The current focus is on:
 - I3C bus initialization on ESP32-P4